Gas Bottle Refilling – How to Fill Gas Bottle

 The operator inputs the tare weight of the gas bottle into the scale’s keypad.

-The gas bottle filling is automatically stopped by the digital scale, after reaching the target weight.
+The LPG filling or refilling is automatically stopped by the digital scale, after reaching the target weight.

 This ensures very accurate gas bottle refilling and avoids dangerous overfilling or lost value through under filling.

-The LPG gas bottle filling accuracy achieved is why the use of digital scales is the preferred method to fill gas bottle.
+The LPG gas bottle refilling accuracy achieved is why the use of digital scales is the preferred method to fill gas bottle.

 Not surprisingly, this is how major suppliers, like SWAP’n’GO®, fill up gas bottle (fill propane tank).

-A side benefit of using scales to fill gas bottle is speed.
+A side benefit of using scales, at an LPG fill station, to fill gas bottle is speed.

-The LPG supply line can be pump driven for faster gas bottle refilling.
+The LPG filling line can be pump driven for faster gas bottle refilling.

-Digital scales and pump driven LPG also allow for the use of high speed carousels to fill gas bottles, like the SWAP’n’GO carousel in the accompanying image.
+Digital scales and pump driven LPG filling also allow for the use of high speed carousels to fill gas bottle, like the SWAP’n’GO carousel in the accompanying image.

-In fully automated plants, with gas bottle filling carousels, even the keypad step can be automated.
+In fully automated LPG fill station plants, with LPG filling carousels, even the keypad step can be automated (see image above).

-The carousel digitally reads an RFID chip on the cylinder that contains the tare weight, as well as the rest of the manufacturing specifications of the gas bottle.
+The carousel digitally reads an RFID chip on the cylinder that contains the tare weight, as well as the rest of the manufacturing specifications to fill gas bottle.

-Decanting is the process seen if you have ever watched a service station fill gas bottle.
+Decanting is the process seen if you have ever watched them fill gas bottle at servo or LPG fill station.

 To transfer LPG gas from one cylinder to another, you use the decanting method.

-After connecting the gas bottle to a larger LPG storage tank, the trained operator begins to gas bottle filling process until some gas starts leaking out of the loosened bleed screw.
+After connecting the gas bottle to a larger LPG storage tank, the trained operator begins to LPG filling process until some gas starts leaking out of the loosened bleed screw.

-The operator is supposed to stop fill gas bottle as soon as liquid LPG starts coming out of the bleeder opening.
+The refilling operator at the LPG fill station is supposed to stop fill gas bottle as soon as liquid LPG starts coming out of the bleeder opening.

 The liquid LPG escaping is unmistakable, as it looks like a white cloud.

-This intentional venting of gas into the atmosphere, during the gas cylinder refills, is avoided with the digital scale method.
+This intentional venting of gas into the atmosphere, when you fill up gas bottle, is avoided with the digital scale method.

 Decanting can also result in either overfilling or underfilling the gas cylinder, as well as correct gas cylinder fill, depending on the gas bottle and the operator filling it.